catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 - Home directory location
 - Shell

-Information are stored in the /etc/passwd file
+Information are stored in the /etc/passwd file\
+GID listed in /etc/passwd file is default group for an account\
+New files belong to a user's default group
 <br>
 1. View information related to your ID (tells you who you currently are)
 ``` bash